-“A bright and beautifully styled country home set in shady grounds between mountain village and rugged coastline (sleeps 4-8, or 12 with outhouse)”
+“A bright and beautifully styled country home and set in shady grounds between mountain village and rugged coastline (sleeps 4-12)”

 But the Athens-based owners are not remotely precious about letting their house out.
 They leave board games and novels, a table football outside the kids' bedroom, beautiful lamps and porcelain, and a kitchenful of equipment that will cope with the challenge of extended family dinners, indoor or out.
 You can use the wonderful stone-built barbecue too, and the separate outhouse if 4 bedrooms aren't enough.
 It may not have a pool, but there are shady semi-wild gardens with plenty of spots for al fresco lazing, and 3 of Pelion's loveliest coves within 10 minutes' drive.
 The handsome stone village of Tsangarada is just up the hill, for tavernas and shops.

 - This part of Pelion offers a magical combination of mountain and sea, from cool beech-cloaked summits to a rugged turquoise coast ripe for snorkelling and kayaking